 Native Perennials and Annuals in the Mt.
 Juliet, Tennessee Area

-Native plants tend to thrive in local landscapes, and they are a better investment than plants from other states or countries.
+Native plants thrive in local landscapes and are a better investment than plants from other states or countries.
 These plants are adjusted to the local climate.
 We always recommend our clients use Native perennials and annuals for their landscape projects.
 Common annuals and perennials we plant:

-- Impatiens, annual flowering plants that grow well in the shade with colorful flowers
+• Impatiens, an annual flowering plant that grows well in the shade with colorful flowers

-When shopping for new plants to add to your garden, look at their tags or research them online to find out if they are perennials or annuals.
+When shopping for new plants to add to your garden, look at their tags or research them online to determine if they are perennials or annuals.
 Some non-native plants, such as autumn ferns, Russian sage, or the toad lily, also grow well in Lebanon, Tennessee.

-Contact us to discuss all the options of perennials and annuals for your landscape.
+Contact us to discuss all the perennial and annual options for your landscape.

 By selecting native annuals or perennials for your garden, you’ll enjoy a low-maintenance landscape that thrives year-round.
 Give us a call at (615) 288-2052.